Visiting Vienna soon? What a good decision! Don’t miss these 7 tips to enjoy the Austrian Capital at its fullest.

-After spending so much time outside, it’s time to take a break, a delicious break.
+After spending so much time outside, it’s time to take a break, a delicious break and try the amazing Austrian food.
 There are numerous cafes in the city to have a quick snack.
 Some of them are worth a visit not only for their pastries!
 At the Demel Cafe for instance, you’ll be taken to the period of the early 20th century.
 And it’s not an exception in Vienna.

 The typical break is to have a warm apfelstrudel, a creamy apple pastry, and a coffee.
 If you’re more into chocolate, you can also try the classical Sacher Torte.

 Use Public Transportation